Jump to main content

 Location: Oxford

-• Plan and deliver bespoke schemes of work
+• Assess student abilities and design bespoke schemes of work

-• QTS (Qualified Teacher Status) or minimum 3 years’ tutoring experience
+• Qualified Teacher Status (QTS) or a minimum of 3 years tutoring experience

 • Excellent communication and interpersonal skills

-• Opportunity to make a real difference in students’ lives
+• Opportunity to make a real difference in students’ educational journeys

 All applicants will require the appropriate qualifications and training for this role.
 Please see the FAQ’s on the Teaching Personnel website for details.